-1.1 The Races will be governed by the "rules" as defined by the Racing Rules of Sailing 2021-2024 (hereafter referred to the RRS)
+1.1 The Races will be governed by the "rules" as defined by the Racing Rules of Sailing 2021-2024 (hereafter referred to as the RRS)

-1.2 In addition all watercraft shall abide by the PORT OF LONDON (PLA) THAMES BYELAWS 2016. (as amended) which include and may modify the provisions of the Regulations for Prevention of Collision at Sea (ColRegs) and in particular shall note Byelaw 24(a) which modifies the ColRegs Part B as follows "a vessel shall not cross or enter a fairway as to obstruct another vessel proceeding along the fairway".
-For the avoidance of doubt, this means that yachts crossing the River shall not impede the progress of any vessel travelling along the river, with the exception of other racing boats, see 1.4 below.
+1.2 All watercraft shall abide by the PORT OF LONDON (PLA) THAMES BYELAWS 2012. (as amended) which include and may modify the provisions of the Regulations for Prevention of Collision at Sea (ColRegs) and, in particular, shall note Byelaw 24(a), which modifies the ColRegs Part B as follows "a vessel shall not cross or enter a fairway as to obstruct another vessel proceeding along the fairway".
+For the avoidance of doubt, this means that yachts crossing the River shall not impede the progress of any vessel travelling along the river, except other racing boats, see 1.4 below.

-1.3 Failure to follow the PLA RIVER BYE-LAWS may result in disqualification from a race, in severe cases from a series of races and may result in prosecution by the PLA.
+1.3 Failure to follow the PLA RIVER BYE-LAWS may result in disqualification from a race, in severe cases, from a series of races and may result in enforcement action by the PLA.